axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-10-the-roots-of-radical.markdown

 <h1>The <span class="_paradigm">FIAT</span> World</h1>
  <p>The world is ruled by fiat—“because I say so.”
 The <span class="_paradigm">FIAT</span> world we live in has worked in the sense that it has made things better for many of us, but it can never be just.</p>
  <p>Think of it this way: trying to fix the <span class="_paradigm">FIAT</span> model is like trying to get a gas car to consume less gas.
 You can tweak it, add heated seats, power mirrors, make it more gas efficient, or even make a gas-electric hybrid, but it will <em>always</em> be a gas car.
-No amount of tweaking will make it radically different.
+No amount of tweaking will make it anything else.
 No gas, no work. </p>
  <p>The <span class="_paradigm">RADICAL</span> model is like the all-electric car.
 It still looks like a car but it has a completely new infrastructure and it is fundamentally different.
 No gas, no problem.<a href="#en01"><sup id="bm01">1&nbsp;</sup></a></p>
  <p><span class="_paradigm">FIAT</span> anchors us to the past and the <span class="_paradigm">RADICAL</span> model will take us to the future.</p>